slikts/eyes.sdk.javascript1/packages/eyes-universal/README.md

 {
   name: string, // name of the client sdk
-  version: string, // version of the client sdk
-  commands: string[] // array of command names that could be processed by the client sdk }
+  version: string, // version of the client sdk commands?: string[], // array of command names that could be processed by the client sdk protocol?: 'webdriver' // the name of the prebuilt server-side spec driver }
 ```